joao-pedrozo/joao-pedrozo/README.md

-This bio was written 2 years ago and not reflect who I am anymore.
+This bio was written 2 years ago and not reflect who I am anymore :)

 # João Pedrozo